Your browser uses different types and sources of information to identify your location. These include:

 - Website language: If you choose a certain language version of a website, that website might store this data in your user profile.

 The good news is that this doesn’t give any certainties about your real location.
 After all, several countries around the world share multiple languages, such as English and Spanish.
 On top of that, many people speak a language that isn’t a dominant language in their country of residents.
 Take US citizens who migrate to mainland Europe, for instance.
 As such, this method relies, to a large extent, on guesswork.

 Even so, if you want to play it safe, it’s best to choose a language that is commonly spoken in large parts of the world, like English, for both your browser and your OS.

 The time zone on your computer

-Another way for your browser to estimate your location is by checking the time zone on your PC.
-External parties can make an educated guess about where you are due to the fact that your timezone is set to, for instance, Pacific Time.
+Your browser can also estimate your location by checking the time zone on your PC.
+External parties can make an educated guess about where you are based on your time zones, such as Pacific Time or GMT.

-Websites could estimate the country you’re in, especially if they combine your time zone with your preferred language.
-This way sites can differentiate between Portuguese-speaking people from Portugal and Brazil, for instance.
+This is especially the case when they can combine your time zone with your preferred language.
+Through this, sites could differentiate between Portuguese-speaking people from Portugal and Brazil, for instance.
 Collecting and combining these little pieces of information that by themselves seem unimportant is also known as browser fingerprinting.

 There are various ways for external parties to estimate your location online.
 In addition to your IP address, browsers can see your location via HTML5 geolocation, while some websites even make an estimation based on your preferred language and time zone.

 There are several ways in which a browser can see your location, but HTML5 geolocation is by far the most commonly used method – especially by well-known browsers like Chrome, Edge, and Firefox.
 This technology collects information from your IP address and the unique information of the network you’re connected to by using an API.
-You can read more about how this works right here.
+Read on about browser location and tracking if you’d like to know more.

 You can use our tool to see what information your browser has about you, including your location.